Now enrolling for

-Here is what a few of those who have worked with Jerry Cleaver and studied at The Writers’ Loft have to say:
+Here is what a few of those who have studied at The Writers’ Loft have to say:

 I recommend it to everyone who writes."
 Linda Lael Miller, author of eight New York Times bestsellers.
 Over 12 million books in print.

 "The best there is."
 Michael Harvey, Emmy winner, Academy Award nominee for best screenplay for Eyewitness.